Moodle is a widely-used open source learning management system (LMS), that can be used to deliver course content and host online learning activities.

 The Campus evaluated options for a new LMS after Blackboard Inc. announced that it would discontinue support for Blackboard Vista, the software behind SPARK.
 A committee of faculty and staff made a recommendation to the CIO and Provost in October 2010.
 The Provost and CIO chose Moodle because it offered more local control and the best opportunity for future growth and innovation.
 Details of the evaluation process and decision can be found on the Future LMS blog.

-Throughout the change to Moodle, OIT Academic Computing will be offering workshops and one-on-one consultations to help instructors convert their courses and get started using Moodle.
+Throughout the change to Moodle, IT offered, and continues to offer workshops and one-on-one consultations to help instructors convert their courses and get started using Moodle.
 We also have a large collection of Moodle support articles available for self help.